Consensys/doctools.template-site/docs/reference/markdown.md

 Footnotes display content at the end of the page and a numbered link inside the text to go to this content.
 The extension also adds a link at the end of the footnote back to the text.

+!!! example

+    ```markdown
+    Here is a footnote[^1] that will take you to the bottom of the page if you click on it.

+    [^1]:
+        This is the footnote, click on the arrow to go back to the text.
+    ```

+    renders as

+    Here is a footnote[^1] that will take you to the bottom of the page if you click on it.

+    [^1]:
+        This is the footnote, click on the arrow to go back to the text.

 ### Definitions List